 Twitter: You can follow Ren'Py's lead developer @renpytom for release announcements, development news, and general commentary on life.

-Facebook: We announce new releases and other community news on our Facebook page.
+Facebook: We announce new releases on our Facebook page.

 To ask questions that aren't appropriate for a public forum, or to find a speaker for your visual novel-related conference or con, please contact us via email.